-Designed by Andrew McConnell and Head Chef Allan Doert Eccles (Cutler & Co), the menu makes its way from oysters and yellowfin tuna crudo through to dry-aged duck with fennel and pickled walnut, plus wood-roasted rock lobster with a bisque sauce.
-But it's certainly not all French.
-Quail is teamed with jamon, witlof and blackberry, there's a gnocco fritto featuring bresaola and parmesan, and you'll spy gelati on the dessert list.
-Eccles says the food is "leaning on Europe and America, a bit of old world mixed with new world sensibility" — and, like the space, it's also a little bit indulgent.
+The menu makes its way from oysters and caviar to winter vegetable tarts and jumbo quail with chicken liver parfait and black fig. But it's certainly not all French.
+The Gimlet Gilda is a mix of smoked tuna and pickled mussels and you'll even spy gelati on the dessert list.
+The food is "learning on Europe and America, a bit of old world mixed with new world sensibility"- and, like the space, it's also a little bit indulgent.
 Expect caviar, champagne and truffles aplenty.

 Gimlet has even scored itself international acclaim, having taken out number 84 spot in the World's 50 Best Restaurants awards longlist for 2022 — the only Aussie to place in the lineup.